Academic Merit ScholarshipsEligibility

 The Army ROTC office is located on the lower level of Ritter Hall.
 Visit the Temple Army ROTC website for more information.

 - FAFSA application required for domestic, undergraduate students that indicates financial need

 - International, undergraduate students cannot complete the FAFSA and will be considered based on their application reason regarding a change in financial circumstances.

-- Preference given to students from the City of Philadelphia (though all students will be considered, including international students).
+- Preference given to students that are the first generation in their families to attend college/university, students from the City of Philadelphia (though all students will be considered, including international students).